Phalcode/gamevault-docs/docs/intro.md

 ### Client Features

 - 🔎 Browse your server's game collection
-- 📥 Securely download games from your server
+- 📥 Securely download your games from your server
 - 🎮 Launch and play games on your PC
 - ⏱️ Track playtimes and progress (even when the server is offline)
 - 👥 Compare statistics and game progress with other users on the server